Nyholm/workshop-state-machines/README.md

 ### Exercise 6

+Take a look at the `PullRequest` class and the `PullRequestController`.
+It is clearly a workflow here.

+1. Try to draw that workflow on a paper?
+2. Make a change to your workflow
+3. Could you make that same change to the code?
-Refactor the `PullRequest` class and the `PullRequestController` to make it use a state machine or a workflow.
+4. Refactor the `PullRequest` class and the `PullRequestController` to make it use a state machine or a workflow.
+5. Try to apply the same change (from bullet 2.) to your new implementation.

 ### Exercise 7